Coach Lora Erickson

 Question:How can I or my company become a partner or sponsor?

-Answer:There are many benefits to sponsoring including advertising, social media blasts and word-of-mouth marketing.If you are interested in sponsoring Lora Erickson aka Blonde Runner, please contact her directly 801-608-5516 or firstname.lastname@example.org directly.To learn more click here.
+Answer:There are many benefits to sponsoring including advertising, social media and newsletter highlights and word-of-mouth marketing.If you are interested in sponsoring Lora Erickson aka Blonde Runner, please contact her directly 801-608-5516 or firstname.lastname@example.org directly.To learn more click here.

 Question:I am a busy father/mother, who can’t seem to find time to exercise between work and family responsibilities, any suggestions?